-“Be still as a mountain, flow like a great river”
+“Be still as a mountain, move like a great river”

-Mark Preston and Frances Turner teach under the auspices of the T’ai Chi Foundation.
+Mark Preston teaches under the auspices of the T’ai Chi Foundation.

 There are two types of class available with Thames T’ai Chi & Qigong